soulbliss/video-compressor/README.md

    - Check the log file: `cat /tmp/video-watcher.log`
    - Verify the paths in the plist file
    - Ensure the binary has execute permissions: `chmod +x video-watcher`
+   - Make sure the `EnvironmentVariables` section in the plist file includes the correct PATH to ffmpeg

 2. If videos aren't being compressed:
    - Check if FFmpeg is installed: `which ffmpeg`
    - Verify the `videos` directory exists
    - Check the log file for errors
+   - If you see "ffmpeg not found" errors, verify the PATH in the plist file includes the directory where ffmpeg is installed (usually `/opt/homebrew/bin` or `/usr/local/bin`)

 ## Contributing